 Under the Hood

-Two engine choices are available in the 2017 G80, a standard V6 or optional V8.
-Both use direct-injection technology with a strong focus on drivability, low-end torque and reduced noise, vibration and harshness.
-Off-the-line response is impressive with both engines, and fuel economy is decent, more so with the smaller V6.
-Both engines are backed by a smooth and refined 8-speed automatic transmission.
-As is fitting a luxury sedan, the G80 is rear-wheel drive.
-All-wheel drive is available for those seeking the most traction, but only on V6 models.
-Both engines are happy drinking regular unleaded, though Hyundai says the V8 makes the most power using premium grade.
+Three engine choices are available in the Genesis G80 for 2018: a standard V6, twin-turbo V6 and a potent V8.
+All use direct-injection technology with a strong focus on drivability, low-end torque and reduced noise, vibration and harshness.
+Off-the-line response is impressive with all three engines, and fuel economy is decent, more so with the smaller V6s.
+A smooth and refined 8-speed automatic transmission backs all three engines, with a unique sport-tuned version fitted to the turbocharged Sport trim.
+As is fitting a luxury sedan, the G80 is rear-wheel drive, with all-wheel drive offered as an option.

 311 horsepower @ 6,000 rpm